rufimelo99/UltimateChess/README.md

 ![Capture](https://user-images.githubusercontent.com/44201826/103449236-67347680-4c9d-11eb-8b48-ce5cbfa1822e.PNG)

 Some Hyperparameters were twisted to try to improve the `selfplay()` process.
-It is important to point out that my personal computer is not performing at its best and sometimes it would freeze Unity while the training process would be running in the background.
+It is important to point out that my personal computer is not performing at its best and usually it would freeze Unity while the training process would be running in the background.
 This drawback had impact on the learning process and, so, can easily justifies some of the longer runs without significant changes (for instance, from 900k steps until 1.4M on the 1st run) or even smaller ones where it seems that the agent did nothing, which is true.
+One training scene with only one chessboard was also created, but the problem persisted.
+With this problem, I was not able to fully train any agent once, even giving him a negative reward, it would wrongly learn since the unity freezes.

-**1st Run**
+**1st Run** (without time limit)

 `mlagents-learn UltimateChess.yaml --run-id="Hikaru_run0"`
 ![3](https://user-images.githubusercontent.com/44201826/103449245-86cb9f00-4c9d-11eb-8442-4a668dbdfbe7.PNG)